tianyingw/tianyingw.github.io/publications.md

 title: Publications
 ---

-### Working papers:
+### Working projects:

-- **Wang, T.**, Ionita-Laza, I., Wang, Z., and Wei, Y. (2021+).
-"Robust Integrated Quantile Rank Score Test for dynamic heterogeneous genetic effect in longitudinal electronic health records analysis".
+- "Robust Integrated Quantile Rank Score Test for dynamic heterogeneous genetic effect in longitudinal electronic health records analysis". (with Ionita-Laza, I. and Wei, Y.)

-- Ma, S., **Wang, T.** and Yan, J. (2021+).
-"Corrected Combined Estimating Equations in Fingerprinting".
+- "Corrected Combined Estimating Equations in Fingerprinting". (with Ma, S. and Yan, J.)

+- "Binomial regression with error corrupted response"." (with Zhan, X. and Jiang, R.)

+- "A Flexible Semiparametric Model for Complex Gene-environment Interactions via Nonparametric Likelihood Estimation". (with Liu, J.)

 ### To be submitted: